augustoamerico/expenses_fetcher/HowToContribute.md

   - Create a fetcher under src/infrastructure/bank_account_transactions_fetchers/* that returns a list of raw dicts.
   - Add an AccountManager to convert raw dicts to domain transactions and expose taggers.
   - Extend configuration_parser.parse_account to support type: <your-source> and pass config (date formats, decimal separators, column mappings).
+- Add a new manual file-based source (XLSX/CSV)
+  - Implement a fetcher with:
+    - config-driven column mapping (capture_date, auth_date, description, debit/credit or amount, optional balance)
+    - header_skip_rows and footer_skip_rows
+    - date_format, decimal_separator, thousands_separator
+  - Implement an AccountManager that:
+    - Prompts for file path if not configured (prompt_for_file_path)
+    - Converts to domain transactions (normalize debit/credit into signed amount)
+    - Implements get_balance that works even if called before transactions are fetched (read full file, pick the most recent balance row)
+  - Keep everything repository-first: stage into Sheets; do not bypass manual review.
 - Add a new sink (repository)
   - Implement IRepository; look at GoogleSheetRepository for range read/write, dedupe, metadata helpers.
   - Keep output row schema and labels consistent with config.